ietf-wg-httpapi/link-hint/draft-ietf-httpapi-link-hint.md

 * Content Model: array (of strings)
 * Specification: \[this document]

-Content MUST be an array of strings, contain preferences ({{!RFC7240}}, Section 2).
+Content MUST be an array of strings, contain preferences ({{Section 2 of RFC7240}}).
 Note that, by its nature, a preference can be ignored by the server.

 ## precondition-req

 * Hint Name: precondition-req
-* Description: Hints that the target resource requires state-changing requests (e.g., PUT, PATCH) to include a precondition, as per {{!RFC7232}}, to avoid conflicts due to concurrent updates.
+* Description: Hints that the target resource requires state-changing requests (e.g., PUT, PATCH) to include a precondition, as per {{Section 13.1 of HTTP}}, to avoid conflicts due to concurrent updates.
 * Content Model: array (of strings)
 * Specification: \[this document]